Ruger M77: Gunsite Scout rifle

-To develop the Gunsite Scout, Ruger worked closely with Gunsite Training Center to meet the criteria of the modern scout rifle set forth by Jeff Cooper.
-The rifle is chambered in .308 Winchester, weighs 7 lb, and has a 16.5 in barrel and black laminate stock, ghost-ring iron sights, flash hider and a picatinny rail for optics mounting.
+To develop the Gunsite Scout, Ruger worked closely with Gunsite Training Center in 2013 to meet the criteria of the modern scout rifle set forth by Colonel Jeff Cooper.
+The rifle is chambered in .308 Winchester, weighs 7 lb, has a 16.5 in barrel and black laminate stock, ghost-ring iron sights, flash hider and a picatinny rail for optics mounting, and uses a 10-round Mini-14 style magazine.
+In 2014, Ruger released a second model of the Gunsite Scout Rifle chambered in .223 Wylde, a hybrid chambering that is designed to accurately, reliably, and safely fire both .223 Remington and 5.56x45mm NATO cartridges.
+It weighs 7.1 lb, has a 16.1 in 1/2-28 pitch threaded barrel with a standard Ruger flash hider, a 1:8 twist rate, and uses a standard Mini-14 magazine.